real-marshal/life-tracker/README.md

 looks like performance benefits of WAL aren't that crazy (6+ times and more) to deal with WAL syncing so i'm not gonna use it here

 you can't use any kinds of dynamic import with react native... i mean it's supported but only with fixed asset strings, not variables or imported data. this makes migrations much harder

+turned out i was using require.context incorrectly...

+using nativewind might've been a mistake...